konstellation-io/website/content/en/docs/KRE/training/_index.md

 {{< imgproc kai-training-result-example Resize "1000x" />}}

-This step-by-step page will guide you creating a new Konstellation version for your project that will help you to understand the all the main KRE concepts and allow you testing all the KRE functions.

-## Prerequisites

--
--
--

 ## Step-by-step guide

+This step-by-step guide will aid you create a new Konstellation version for your project, which will help you understand all the main KRE concepts and test KRE functions.

 ### 1. Create the version structure based on the krt-template

-First of all, start creating an empty project with the following folders and files:
+Start by creating an empty project with the following folders and files:

  ``` bash